24th International Conference on Sustainable Development 2026

 Dr. Pallard received his PhD in philosophy of law from the University of Nice (France), summa cum laude.
 He held a doctoral

-McGill University (1984).
+from McGill University (1984).
 He is also a member of the Ontario Bar.
-In 1992-1993, he held a postdoctoral fellowship from the
+In 1992-1993, he held a postdoctoral fellowship from

 visiting professor at the Faculté des Sciences Juridiques, Politiques et Sociales de Tunis, Tunisia (1997), Université Cadi